Security-Industry-Association/libosdp-conformance/doc/doc-src/libosdp-conformance-settings.md

 because bit 1 of the first octet is a 1 meaning a private value.)
 - pdcap-format
 - raw_value
+- role - PD or ACU or MON
 - RND.A - sets the value to use as an ACU in secure channel operations.
 Value is hex.
 Default "303132333435363738".
 - RND.B - sets the value to use as a PD in secure channel operations.
 Value is hex.
 Default is "6162636465666768"
 - serial_device
 - serial_speed
+- verbosity - level of logging.
+0 for quiet, 3 for normal, 9 for debug.
+- version - version number to return if not '2'.  must be postive decimal number.

 ## Other settings ##